hellohaptik/docs_haptik/docs/bot-analytics/overview.md

 The next section is Bot Automation.
 Bot Automation percentage tells us about what percentage of the conversations did not have either a bot break or an agent involved for the selected duration of time.

-In the graph, the X axis is the time and the Y axis represents Bot Automation %.
+In the graph, the X axis represents selected time range and the Y axis represents Bot Automation %.

 > **Bot Automation Formula** = No. of conversations did not have a bot break or have an agent response / Total no. of conversations